artemmatiushenko1/CV/README.md

 # Personal CV
-Hey, here's is my personal CV as a front-end developer.
+Hey, here is my personal CV as a front-end developer.

 ### Built with
 - JavaScript